Challenges in Deploying Machine Learning: a Survey of Case Studies: Conclusion

 We hope this survey will encourage discussions within the academic community about pragmatic approaches to deploying ML in production.

-\begin{ack} We would like to thank our reviewers for their thoughtful comments and suggestions.
-We are also grateful to Jessica Montgomery, Diana Robinson and Ferenc Huszar for discussions that helped shape this work. \end{ack}
+\begin{acks} A.P. and N.L. are grateful for funding from a Senior AI Fellowship from the Alan Turing Institute (ATI) and UK Research \& Innovation (UKRI).
+We would like to thank our reviewers for thoughtful and detailed comments that helped improve the paper.
+We would also like to thank Jessica Montgomery, Diana Robinson and Ferenc Huszar for insightful discussions. \end{acks}